Skip to content

 Section titled “Why Industrial Protocols Bypass the Upper Layers”

-PROFINET RT, MRP, and IEC 61850 GOOSE all operate at Layer 2.
-They use EtherType values directly and skip IP and TCP entirely.
+PROFINET RT, MRP, and IEC 61850 GOOSE operate at Layer 2.
+These protocols use EtherType values directly and skip IP and TCP entirely.

 The reason is latency.
 TCP retransmission introduces variable and unbounded delay.
-A retransmitted segment might arrive 200 ms late.
-For a PLC with a 4 ms cycle time, that is catastrophic.
+A retransmitted segment arrives up to 200 ms late.
+For a PLC with a 4 ms cycle time, that delay is catastrophic.
 By staying at Layer 2, these protocols eliminate the retransmission mechanism and deliver frames with deterministic, sub-millisecond latency.

-The trade-off is that Layer 2 frames cannot be routed.
-PROFINET RT traffic cannot cross a router.
-It stays within a single VLAN or Ethernet segment.
+The trade-off: Layer 2 frames have no routing capability.
+PROFINET RT traffic stays within a single VLAN or Ethernet segment.
 This constraint shapes every industrial network design decision covered in the rest of this book.

 When a device is unreachable, start at Layer 1 and work up.
-Each layer depends on the one below it.
-A Layer 3 routing problem is impossible if the Layer 1 link is down.
+Each layer depends on the layer below.
+A Layer 3 routing issue is impossible when the Layer 1 link is down.

-The flowchart above is the mental model.
-The script below automates it.
-Run it against any OT device to get a Layer 1 to 4 status report in seconds, without logging into each switch manually.
+The flowchart above shows the mental model.
+The script below automates the process.
+Run the script against any OT device to get a Layer 1 to 4 status report in seconds, without logging into each switch manually.

 import subprocess, socket